 While triage is routinely connected with the realm of medicine, its core principles are universally applicable and advantageous across any domain requiring identifying priorities.

-The Origin and Evolution of Triage
+The History and Evolution of Triage

 It developed as a methodical process for prioritizing medical care during armed conflicts under Dominique Jean Larrey, Napoleon’s chief surgeon, in scenarios where means were scarce and particularly amidst the challenges associated with de la battlefield treatment.